 That felt better.
 She could definitely use a lesson.
 “Yes, it’s about time Astrid felt some consequences.”
 My parents had certainly never shown her the belt.

 Golde nodded, and then patted Ingrid again.
 “See?
 That won’t take long!
-You can get Lily to resurrect me, we can do this tiny southern ghost-lady’s bidding, and then we can go home and have a big, long rest!”
+You can get Lilly to resurrect me, we can do this tiny southern ghost-lady’s bidding, and then we can go home and have a big, long rest!”

 Ingrid looked as if she was ready to be put to rest herself.
 “Fantastic,” she said, her voice dry as a bone.
 I’d never heard someone sound so incredibly disingenuous.
 “Fabulous.
 This is great.
 I love helping people.”